The CarbonNeutral Protocol Index

 How The CarbonNeutral Protocol addresses climate impacts from aviation

-The CarbonNeutral Protocol recognises the strengthening scientific consensus that high altitude climate impacts from aviation are greater than the impact of recognised GHG emissions alone.
+The CarbonNeutral Protocol recognizes the strengthening scientific consensus that high altitude climate impacts from aviation are greater than the impact of recognized GHG emissions alone.
 It deploys an Aviation Impact Factor (AIF) as a multiplier applied to the GHG emissions from aviation in order to take account of the wider impacts of aviation on climate.
 This includes but is not limited to: short and long-term impacts from GHGs alone and others with global warming influence (for example, soot particles and aviation induced clouds); and direct and indirect impacts (for example, the interaction of NOx with methane gases and ozone at high altitudes).

 Guidance on accounting for the global warming impact of emissions from aviation

 As a result, The CarbonNeutral Protocol no longer requires an adjustment to emissions from aviation with the application of an AIF.
-Instead, organisations should consider how conversion factors applied during the calculation of emissions from aviation account for Radiative Forcing.
+Instead, organizations should consider how conversion factors applied during the calculation of emissions from aviation account for Radiative Forcing.

 The CarbonNeutral Protocol will continue to review the impact of aviation annually to align to best practice, including the outcomes of the ongoing consultations to The GHG Protocol Standard and related guidance.

-Accounting for the use of Sustainable Aviation Fuels
+Accounting for the use of Sustainable Aviation Fuels (SAFs)

 SAF displaces conventional LHF, replacing the fossil carbon with renewable carbon so that the direct impacts of flights are reduced proportionally to the amount of SAF in the blend.
-However, the secondary effects of aircraft flights, including impacts of non-CO2 engine emissions and of the flight itself (contrails and induced cirrus), are currently recognised as of a similar order to their direct impacts — emerging evidence suggests that future assessment may put them on an order of twice the direct impacts of total engine CO2 emissions.
+However, the secondary effects of aircraft flights, including impacts of non-CO2 engine emissions and of the flight itself (contrails and induced cirrus), are currently recognized as of a similar order to their direct impacts — emerging evidence suggests that future assessment may put them on an order of twice the direct impacts of total engine CO2 emissions.
 This dilutes the direct benefits of SAF by factor of approximately 2 today, but possibly more in future.
 There are, then, direct Scope 1 gains from the use of SAF, but at current blending levels, they are relatively modest.

 While the development and deployment of SAFs is currently limited, its use in commercial flights is growing and expected to increase over time.
-Clients able to access SAF fuelled flights can account for their impact under the guidance provided in Guidance 2.7, subject to availability of reliable use data and appropriately adjusted AIFs.
+Clients able to access SAF fueled flights can account for their impact under the guidance provided in Guidance 2.7, subject to availability of reliable use data and appropriately adjusted AIFs.

-Clients pursuing increased deployment of SAFs to reduce emissions from their air travel should make themselves aware of the wider sustainability issues associated with the production of SAFs (see Murlis 2021 guidance – www.carbonneutral.com/aviation-guidance-in-full) and seek assurances about the adequacy of environmental safeguards applied to the production of SAF feedstocks.
+Clients pursuing increased deployment of SAFs to reduce emissions from their air travel should make themselves aware of the wider sustainability issues associated with the production of SAFs (see Murlis 2021 guidance – www.carbonneutral.com/ aviation-guidance-in-full) and seek assurances about the adequacy of environmental safeguards applied to the production of SAF feedstocks.

 Where exact fuel consumption data is not available for GHG emission calculations, passenger kilometres travelled should be used as a basis for calculation instead.
 Depending on flight distances, different emissions factors are applicable and are often classified as domestic, short haul, medium haul or long haul.
 Due to the extreme variability in country sizes, the use of “domestic” classification can be counter-productive when applied to flights within a particular country, using emissions factors provided for use within a different country.